khanhtrancse/khanhtrancse.github.io/readme.md

 2. Commit and push to master
 3. Wait a minute!

-__Note:__ The post will appear when current time is greater than or equals the time of post (in file name).
+__Note:__ The post only appears when current time is greater than or equals the time of post (in file name).